 1.1.
-Overview of the Basel II framework
+Overview of the Basel III framework

-The Basel II framework came into effect on 1 January 2007 as a means of regulating banks, and determining the level of capital that banks must hold having regard to the individual risk profile of each bank.
-The purpose of a bank's capital resources is to act as a buffer to absorb losses incurred by the bank, in order that the bank's depositors are protected.
+The Basel III framework is a means of regulating banks, and determining the level of capital that banks must hold having regard to the individual risk profile of each bank.
+The purpose of a bank's capital resources is to act as a buffer to absorb potential future losses incurred by the bank, in order that the bank's depositors and other stakeholders are protected.